Gwale: Climate

-Gwale Local Government region is a component of Kano State's urban region, with a total area of eighteen square kilometers.
-Gwale Local Government Area experiences an average temperature of 34 degrees Celsius and receives an estimated 900 mm of precipitation annually.
+Gwale Local Government region is a component of Kano State's urban region, with a total area of eighteen square kilometres or seven square miles.
+Gwale Local Government Area experiences an average temperature of 34 degrees Celsius (93 degrees Fahrenheit) and receives an estimated 900 mm of precipitation annually.

 Religion

-The two main religions practice in Gwale are Islam and Christianity.
+Gwale Local Government Area is predominantly Muslim.

 Economy

 The Gwale Local Government Area is home to several government and private establishments, including banks, hotels, and schools.
 With multiple marketplaces in the area where a range of commodities are bought and sold, Gwale Local Government Area also boasts a thriving commercial sector.
 Carpentery, leather goods, blacksmithing, and textile weaving are some of the other significant economic endeavors carried out by the people living in Gwale Local Government Area.